WalkOnMars/MailCapture/README.md

 # MailCapture

-this tool allow you auto-recieve email and collect your email by month into Excel file.
+this tool allow you auto-recieve email and collect your email into Excel file by month.